xmtp/xmtp-dot-org/blog/xmtp-lens-twitter-spaces-replay.md

 [00:29:38] Matt Galligan - XMTP: I'd love to start bringing up some questions, but areal quick mention before that and folks.

 [00:29:44] Raising their hands if they would like.
-But the experience of being at thehackathon.
+But the experience of being at the hackathon.
 Seeing the ingenuity in the projects that were being built, that were usingLens and XMTP was mind blowing.
-We were days away from this launch days sincethe DM launch and people were jumping right in and building and.
+We were days away from this launch days since the DM launch and people were jumping right in and building and.

 [00:30:08] The beauty being, open source, no API keys to speak of, dig right in.
-Andyou saw some really cool features of say apps that were built around gaming andbeing able to talk with other players and ones that were built around, say being ableto put a bounty on your attention and messages.
+And you saw some really cool features of say apps that were built around gaming and being able to talk with other players and ones that were built around, say being able to put a bounty on your attention and messages.

 [00:30:26] Just incredible stuff.
 So it was so cool to see and that open source and permissionless.
 Focus is just such a different feel than everything that I've done so far in building in one, two.